Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way (above).

 Understanding and shooting in RAW is a must.
 Spending time learning this will transform all of your photography not just astro.

-There are many, many tutorials online about post processing, I would spend time watching and learning to decide which way works best (or makes the most sense) to you.
+There are many, many tutorials online about post-processing, I would spend time watching and learning to decide which way works best (or makes the most sense) to you.
 As always there is no real right or wrong way to do it.

-Some people like to go full on in the processing, I like to keep it a little more understated most of the time.
+Some people like to go full-on in the processing, I like to keep it a little more understated most of the time.

-Ultimately just getting out there and practicing is the key.
+Ultimately just getting out there and practising is the key.
 There are quite often workshops and get-togethers advertised online or on Facebook and Instagram where you can go along and get some help and practice.

-6. About me – Ivan Slade
+About You – Ivan Slade

 I live on the Northern Beaches of Sydney in Australia.
 Originally from the UK, I moved out here 10 years ago.